khanhnamle1994/cracking-the-data-science-interview/EBooks/Practical-Statistics-For-Data-Science/README.md

 ### Statistical Significance and P-Values

+- Significance tests are used to determine whether an observed effect is within the range of chance variation for a null hypothesis model.
-* **P-value**: Given a chance model that embodies the null hypothesis, the p-value is the probability of obtaining results as unusual or extreme as the observed results.
+- The *p-value* is the probability that results as extreme as the observed results might occur, given a null hypothesis model.
-* **Alpha**: The probability threshold of “unusualness” that chance results must surpass, for actual outcomes to be deemed statistically significant.
-The probability question being answered is not “what is the probability that this happened by chance?” but rather “given a chance model, what is the probability of a result this extreme?”
-We then deduce backward about the appropriateness of the chance model, but that judgment does not carry a probability.
-This point has been the subject of much confusion.
+  -  We can estimate a p-value from our permutation test by taking the proportion of times that the permutation test produces a difference equal to or greater than the observed difference.
+- The *alpha* value is the threshold of "unusualness" in a null hypothesis chance model.
+Typical alpha levels are 5% and 1%.
+- In assessing statistical significance, two types of error are possible:
-* **Type 1 error**: Mistakenly concluding an effect is real (when it is due to chance).
+  - **Type 1 error**: Mistakenly concluding an effect is real (when it is due to chance).
-* **Type 2 error**: Mistakenly concluding an effect is due to chance (when it is real).
+  - **Type 2 error**: Mistakenly concluding an effect is due to chance (when it is real).
+- For a data scientist, a p-value is a useful metric in situations where you want to know whether a model result that appears interesting and useful is within the range of normal chance variability.
+  - For example, p-values are sometimes used as intermediate inputs in some statistical or machine learning models - a feature might be included in or excluded from a model depending on its p-value.

 [back to current section](#statistical-experiments-and-significance-testing)